TOURISM GEOGRAPHIES

 - http://www.tandfonline.com/doi/abs/10.1080/14616688.2015.1053971

-If you have any questions about this, just let me know as I am happy to help any author who submits their paper to Tourism Geographies to improve their title, abstract and keywords.
+If you have any questions about this, contact the Co-Editors-in-Chief who will be happy to help any author who submits their paper to Tourism Geographies to improve their title, abstract and keywords.

 =====